cnr-isti-vclab/TagLab/README.md

-### LabelLab:  July 2019 Version
+### TagLab:  July 2019 Version

-LabelLab was created to support the activity of annotation and extraction of statistical data from ortho-maps of benthic communities.
+TagLab was created to support the activity of annotation and extraction of statistical data from ortho-maps of benthic communities.
 The tool includes different types of CNN-based segmentation networks specially trained for agnostic (relative only to contours) or semantic (also related to species) recognition of corals.
-LabelLab is an ongoing project of the Visual Computing Lab http://vcg.isti.cnr.it/.
+TagLab is an ongoing project of the Visual Computing Lab http://vcg.isti.cnr.it/.

 ![ScreenShot](Screenshot.png)

 ### Interaction:
-LabelLab allows you to :
+TagLab allows you to :

 - zoom and navigate a large map using a Map viewer -zoom/ mouse wheel